Happy New Year’s Eve!!!

 In our family, the big-deal Christmas meals are Christmas Eve dinner and Christmas Day brunch.

 Continuing with my theme to trying new things, I decided to make Sweet Berry Breakfast Rolls.
-These are from the January 2011 Food & Wine.
-It came in the mail just in time!
+These are adapted from the January 2011 Food & Wine.

-We enjoyed these rolls with a veggie frittata and a fantastic rose sparkling wine (which I had a picture of on my new/newly cleaned camera).
+We enjoyed them with a veggie frittata and a fantastic rose sparkling wine (which I had a picture of on my new/newly cleaned camera).

 Now for the incomplete rolls.

 Ready to roll out after rising.